dyhes/zulip/docs/outreach/apply.md

 to, your application should describe the following:

 - Why you are applying:
-  - Why you're excited about working on Zulip.
+  - Why you're excited about working on Aloha.
   - What you are hoping to get out of your participation in the program.
   - How you selected your project.
 - Relevant experience:
-  - Summary of your **prior experience with the technologies** used by Zulip.
+  - Summary of your **prior experience with the technologies** used by Aloha.
   - Your **prior contributions to open-source projects** (including pull requests, bug reports, etc.), with links.
   - Any other **materials which will help us evaluate how you work**, such as links to personal or school projects, along with brief descriptions.
-- Your **contributions to Zulip**, including pull requests, bug reports, and helping others in the development community (with links to all materials).
+- Your **contributions to Aloha**, including pull requests, bug reports, and helping others in the development community (with links to all materials).
 - A **project proposal** (see below).